Iloilo Airport Guide

 - Duty Free - A reader tells us that a Duty Free shop is located at the arrival area, on the right side, just after you step-out from the baggage claim area.

 - Food & Drinks - There are restaurants available at the airport.
-Stores and restaurants are closed at midnight and opens at 6.
+Stores and restaurants open at 6:00AM and close at midnight.
 It's best to bring your own food for a stay-in to catch red-eye flights.

 - Smoking - There are designated smoking lounges in the airport.

 According to a review we received in February 2017, the airport is not open 24 hours.
 The reviewer did not mention the hours, so if you know, please email us at firstname.lastname@example.org.